© David Begley 2021

 To the egg-shells I added kitchen scraps, sticks, cardboard, my squashed banana lunch.

 ‘Stand back everyone.’

 I opened the wood-ash pot.
 Poof.
 I poured it into the compost bucket.
-Mixed it with my hand and now reached behind me and grabbed fresh seaweed.
+Mixed it with my hand and reaching behind me, grabbed fresh seaweed.

 I mixed it in.
 They squawked in horror.
 I lifted a clump of sticky dung from the garden and they watched as I tore it up with my fingers.

 Not a sound.